alpharibbin/Portfolio/docs/INSTALL.md

 1. Push your code to GitHub
 2. Import your repository in [Vercel](https://vercel.com)
-3. Vercel will automatically detect Next.js and configure the build
+3. Add environment variables in Vercel dashboard
 4. Deploy!

 ### Other Platforms